Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 New features provided by the `Azure.AI.DocumentIntelligence` library include:
 - **Markdown content format:** support to output with Markdown content format along with the default plain text.
 This is only supported for the "prebuilt-layout" model.
 Markdown content format is deemed a more friendly format for LLM consumption in a chat or automation use scenario.
 - **Query fields:** query fields are reintroduced as a premium add-on feature.
-When the `DocumentAnalysisFeature.QueryFields` argument is passed to a document analysis request, the service will further extract the values of the fields specified via the parameter `queryFields` to supplement any existing fields defined by the model as fallback.
+When the `DocumentAnalysisFeature.QueryFields` argument is passed to a document analysis request, the service will further extract the values of the fields specified via the option `QueryFields` to supplement any existing fields defined by the model as fallback.
 - **Split options:** in previous API versions, the document splitting and classification operation always tried to split the input file into multiple documents.
-To enable a wider set of scenarios, `ClassifyDocument` now supports a `split` parameter.
+To enable a wider set of scenarios, `ClassifyDocument` now supports a `Split` option.
 The following values are supported:
   - `Auto`: let the service determine where to split.
   - `None`: the entire file is treated as a single document.
 No splitting is performed.
   - `PerPage`: each page is treated as a separate document.
 Each empty page is kept as its own document.
+- **Batch analysis:** allows you to bulk process multiple documents using a single request.
+Rather than having to submit documents individually, you can analyze a collection of documents like invoices, a series of a loan documents, or a group of custom documents simultaneously.

 The table below describes the relationship of each client and its supported API version(s):